joshtynjala/actionscript-3.0-developers-guide/security/air-security/html-security-in-adobe-air.md

 function, would pose a security risk if allowed within the application sandbox.
 For example, an application may inadvertently execute a string loaded from a network domain, and that string may contain malicious code.
-For example, this could be code to delete or alter files on the user’s computer.
+For example, this could be code to delete or alter files on the user's computer.
 Or it could be code that reports back the contents of a local file to an untrusted network domain.